XuyangAbert/OLFA/README.md

 ![alt text](https://github.com/XuyangAbert/OLFA/blob/main/Output.png)

-## Note:
+## Citation Format
 This work has been accepted by the IEEE Transactions on Intelligent Transportation Systems and the citation format is provided below:

-Yan, X., Sarkar, M., Lartey, B., Gebru, B., Homaifar, A., Karimoddini, A., & Tunstel, E. (2023).
+* Yan, X., Sarkar, M., Lartey, B., Gebru, B., Homaifar, A., Karimoddini, A., & Tunstel, E. (2023).
 An Online Learning Framework for Sensor Fault Diagnosis Analysis in Autonomous Cars.
 IEEE Transactions on Intelligent Transportation Systems, doi: 10.1109/TITS.2023.3305620.
 (Accepted)

 Modification will be constantly updated to address possible issues raised in the future.